Making Sense of Your Tax Refund

 How to prepare for next year

-If you want a larger refund next year (not recommended, in our opinion), you can update your to change how much is withheld from your paychecks.
-We recommend checking how much is being withheld from your paycheck at least once or twice a year, to stay on track to a targeted withholding amount and to ensure you don’t end up under-withholding too much (which could result in penalties).
-For help determining the amount that should be withheld, use the or meet with a tax professional.
+If you want a larger refund next year (again, not recommended, in our opinion), you can update your Form W-4 to change how much is withheld from your paychecks.
+We recommend checking how much is being withheld from your paycheck once or twice a year to make sure you’re on target.
+For help determining the amount that should be withheld, use the IRS’s calculator or meet with a tax professional.